 Color can depend on where you’re heading for safari.
 For the most part, stick to neutral shades – beige, brown and muted greens.
 These will help you blend into your surroundings, especially while walking.
 White is ok when in vehicles, but not during walking safaris.
 The same goes for black – stark colors will make you stand out when you’re walking in the bush, potentially attracting unwanted attention from dangerous animals.

-Tsetse flies are mostly found in wooded areas and water sources like river banks – you’ll be unlikely to find them out on the Serengeti plains and Masai Mara.
-Amboseli is also largely free of the pests.
+Wooded areas and water sources like river banks are home to Tsetse flies – you’ll be unlikely to find them out on the Serengeti plains and Masai Mara.
+The Amboseli is also mostly free of the pests.

 It can be worthwhile to pack in a pair of gloves (fingerless or full) and a beanie (knitted hat), especially if you tend to be susceptible to cold temps.
 Since vehicles are open, early-morning cold winds will make the ride uncomfortable unless you cover up sufficiently.